 A Q&A with researcher Dr. Maria Saxton reveals the environmental impacts and other benefits of tiny house living, written by Gillian Hamilton.

 Edited and packaged by Norma Brickner It would be an understatement to say the Hudson Valley community misses the lively evenings local artists provided.
 An art show or a band playing in the area raised peoples’ spirits in the Hudson Valley almost every weekend.
 The COVID-19 pandemic is greatly affecting […]

+Edited and packaged by Hannah Wright.
 Heather Renee became a single mom at 18.
 She was told that she would never provide for her daughter.
 She was told that her life would become nothing more than a statistic.
-Instead of succumbing to that mindset, Heather created a brand and life for herself that not only supported […]
+Instead of succumbing to that mindset, Heather created a brand and life […]

 Edited and Packaged by Emily Fego.
 Throughout Victoria Treto’s high school journey, she watched the construction of Science Hall on the SUNY New Paltz campus.
 Treto dreamed of getting accepted and having the opportunity to use the brand new classrooms and advanced tools that the new building had to offer. […]